wujifoo/nostr-bip-85-prototype/USE-CASES.md

 ## Real-World Examples

 ### Contextual Social Circles

+Do you remember Google+?
+They had this funky concept of circles.
+It was better that how Facebook allows you to post only to certain groups.
+But this BIP-85 approach allows completely different entities per social circle with a controlled release of additional extra connection.

 **Scenario:** Alex is a software developer (npub1), a political activist (npub2), and a member of a support group for a personal health condition (npub3).
 Alex uses different derived keys for each context, managed by a single master key.

 ```bash